-Angair was established in 1969.
-It is an active conservation group dedicated to the protection of indigenous flora and fauna and to maintaining the natural beauty of Anglesea and Aireys Inlet and their local environments.
+Angair, established in 1969, is an active conservation group dedicated to the protection of indigenous flora and fauna and to maintaining the natural beauty of Anglesea and Aireys Inlet and their local environments.

-This year Angair has again organised an online Nature Show to complement the annual Wildflower and Art Weekend.
-Through the Nature Show, Angair aims to share and encourage you to enjoy and discover as much of our beautiful environment, its fauna and flora and local conservation efforts as is possible.
+The Nature Show enables you to engage with Angair activities throughout the year and aims to share and encourage you to enjoy and discover as much of our beautiful environment, its fauna and flora and local conservation efforts as is possible.

 There is a wealth of articles and activities for all ages, and we encourage you to Wonder, Protect, Explore, Learn, Create and Play.
 We hope you enjoy your visit to the Angair Nature Show website and will consider supporting and joining Angair.